baites/baites.github.io/_posts/2017-11-20-getting-some-closures.md

 But before getting too much into the discussion, let me define first what are **closures**.
 The most straightforward definition I can think of goes something like this:

+{% include statement/definition %}
-> A **closure** is the association between a function and some variables present in the scope when the function was defined.
+A **closure** is the association between a function and some variables present in the scope when the function was defined.
 Effectively, a closure becomes a combination of the function and an environment made of the these **captured** variables[^1].
+{% include statement/end %}

 Closures are a computer language feature, so I will be using C++, javascript, and python to illustrate the central concepts in this and future posts.
 The minimal example of a closure is the following code